David M. Zaslav

 President and CEO

 As chief executive of Discovery Communications, David Zaslav sets the strategy and oversees all operations for the #1 pay-TV programmer in the world.
-Discovery’s 210-plus TV networks reach 2.7 billion cumulative subscribers in more than 220 countries and territories.
+Discovery networks now reach 2.7 billion cumulative subscribers in more than 220 countries and territories.

 Since Zaslav took the helm, Discovery has launched some of the fastest-growing cable networks in the U.S., including Investigation Discovery, Velocity, Destination America and American Heroes Channel, and has premiered such iconic programming and award-winning specials as “Planet Earth” and “Skywire Live with Nik Wallenda.”
 The company also partnered with Oprah Winfrey to launch OWN: Oprah Winfrey Network.

 Under Zaslav's leadership, Discovery has rolled out TLC – now the most widely distributed female-targeted entertainment and lifestyle channel brand in media – to more than 185 global countries and territories and ID to more than 150 countries and territories markets, creating an unmatched international portfolio for viewers, advertisers and distributors.
 In 2013, Discovery expanded its international operations with the acquisition of SBS Nordic, a top-three portfolio of television brands across Denmark, Norway, Sweden and Finland featuring leading nonfiction content, locally produced entertainment programs and scripted series.
 Most recently, the company completed a transaction to acquire a controlling interest in top European sports platform, Eurosport International.